- How do I estimate my health care costs?

-3. How can short-term insurance help me financially?
+- How can short term health insurance help me financially?

 How much you end up spending out of pocket each year will depend on things such as your age, health, health insurance policy, income and location.

-While you can estimate what you might need for monthly health care premium (bill) payments, doctor visits and prescriptions for the year, there are some unpredictable medical events that you can’t always plan for.
-A cancer diagnosis, heart attack or stroke could cost you tens of thousands of dollars, even with insurance.
+While you can estimate what you might need for monthly healthcare premium (bill) payments, doctor visits and prescription drugs for the year, there are some unpredictable medical events that you can’t always plan for.
+A critical illness like a cancer diagnosis, heart attack or stroke could cost you tens of thousands of dollars, even with insurance.
 How can you prepare for something like that?
 We’re here to help.

 Below, find out ways you can budget for medical expenses.